vishnukumarkvs/notes/ccna.md

 Switch
-- No power button, we need to connect to power sup
+- No power button, we need to connect to power supply
+- Switch has fans
+-